berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ## Context-box
-Context box is "control unit" for the Claudie.
-It holds pending configs, which needs to be processed, periodically checks for the new/changed configs and receives new configs from `frontend`.
+Context box is "control unit" for Claudie.
+It holds pending configs, which need to be processed, periodically checks for new/changed configs and receives new configs from `frontend`.

 ### API